aadii-chavan/ReconFlow/Readme.md

 ---

-## 📖 What is RealRecon?
+## 📖 What is ReconFlow?

 Payment systems aren't just one computer talking to another.
 They are complex networks where **Users**, **Gateways**, and **Banks** all keep their own separate ledgers.
-RealRecon is the "source of truth" that listens to all of them in real-time to ensure they agree.
+ReconFlow is the "source of truth" that listens to all of them in real-time to ensure they agree.

 ---

 ## 🏦 The Context: How Payment Systems Work

-To understand why we built RealRecon, let's look at the lifecycle of a digital payment.
+To understand why we built ReconFlow, let's look at the lifecycle of a digital payment.

 ### The Simple Story
 1.  **You** buy a coffee (₹100).